D4ntae/chess-timer-app/README.md

-# chess-timer-app
+## Chess timer app
-An app for chess timers
+An app for chess timers made in ReactNative and Expo